mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 very similar situation to the BigQuery Jobs when all costs go to the "Analysis" SKU.
 There is an [open issue](https://issuetracker.google.com/185163366) in the bug tracker.

-Unfortunately, BigQuery Storage API does not expose any details in the BigQuery information schema to estimate the costs like for BigQuery jobs.
+Unfortunately, BigQuery Storage API doesn't expose any details in the BigQuery information schema to estimate the costs like for BigQuery jobs.
 I do not understand how the BigQuery Storage API has got GA status if such limitations still exist.

 I have not found any workaround to estimate the costs for BigQuery Storage API, yet.